RCS-Box API

 | 401 | Unauthorized | Missing or invalid API key |

-| 403 | Forbidden | Tenant is inactive or accessing another tenant's resources |
+| 403 | Forbidden | Tenant is inactive or recipient is blacklisted (STOP-opt-out or admin-blocked) |

-| 404 | Not Found | Agent or resource does not exist |
+| 404 | Not Found | Agent or resource does not exist — also returned when accessing another tenant's resources |

 | 422 | Unprocessable | Agent not launched, Google API rejection |